Engin-Boot/pong-stage-patreshubham94/Stage1/PurchaseFeature.md

   Given player has money to buy coins or coupons.

-  When player buyes coins or coupons.
+  When a player buy coins or coupons.

   Then credit the entered coins or coupons into player's account.